1st Churt Scout Group, Churt, Surrey, UK

 How can you join us?

-We suggest that you come along to a few meetings and see if you like what we do and like our group.
-If you then think you would like to join us every week then you can sign up, get the uniform and be "Invested" into the scout movement.
+We suggest that new members come along to a few meetings and see if they like what we do and like our group.
+If they then think they would like to join us every week then they can sign up, get the uniform and be "Invested" into the scout movement.
 (An investiture is a ceremony held to welcome you into the Scouts and particularly into our Group.)

 How much does it cost?

-There is a membership fee of £30 per term.
+The membership fee depends on the section you are joining but as of January 2019 it is £40 for Beavers, £45 for Cubs and scouts.
 After that most of our activities are free.
-However we do go out to special events once or twice a term and these may require a payment of up to £10.
+However we do go out to special events once or twice a term and these may require a payment of around £10.
+We do aim to go on camps as often as the leaders are able to and these can cost in the region of £35-50 depending on duration and location.
 We are very grateful to the many visitors who come to talk to us and show us their skills free of charge.
-If your parents feel that they know or do something that the cubs would enjoy learning about, please ask them to contact Chris to tell him more.
+If your parents feel that they know or do something that the cubs would enjoy learning about, please ask them to contact the Group Scout Leader.

 How old do you have to be?

-Do you have to live in Churt to go to the Churt Scouts?
+Do you have to live in Churt to go to Churt Scouts?

 No, but it helps to join a local group.
 Going to a local group helps support the local community and strengthens it.
 It also shortens the trips for your parents when they deliver you and collect you from the meetings.
 However if all your friends already come to Churt Scouts then come and join them.